 Challenge yourself to avoid using single-use plastics during our social media campaigns and ongoing.
 And document your process by posting on social media to spread the word! #PlasticFreeChallenege

 The initial PFC social media campaign launched on Earth Day on April 22nd, 2016.
 We now promote different mini-challenges throughout the year.

 Document your creative solutions to living without single-use plastic and post them on social media using the tag #plasticfreechallenge.
 If you are a musician, artist, or other creative type you can show off your skills by creating a piece that highlights the mission of the Plastic Free Challenge and send it to us or tag us on social media.
 Learn more about Musician and Artist Challenges.

 Everyone is encouraged to take the Plastic Free Challenge and to participate in our social media campaigns.
 We also hope to get artists, musicians, other creatives and social influencers to take the challenge to help spread the word to their followers.
 We share and curate original artwork, photos, memes, videos, writings and original music that can increase web traffic and inspire people towards sustainability.

 Plastic never bio-degrades so every piece ever made lasts forever!
 Massive quantities of disposable plastic pose a serious threat to our health and future generations, but we can make a huge difference if we come together and act now.

-Let’s be an example and show the world what sustainable living looks like.
+Thank you for standing with us.
+Let’s lead by example and show the world what sustainable living looks like.

 -Way Papa Muse